A. Ernest Fitzgerald: Whistleblower

 In 1968, Fitzgerald reported a $2.3 billion cost overrun in the Lockheed C-5 aircraft program.
 As a congressional witness before the Joint Economic Committee, he rejected the advice of Air Force officials and testified with candor and transparency about billions of dollars in avionics program cost overruns and other technical problems.

 In response to Fitzgerald's testimony, President Richard M. Nixon directed that he be fired.
-"It was reported that Nixon told aides to 'get rid of that son of a bitch.'"
+It was reported that Nixon told aides to "get rid of that son of a bitch."
 In executing the president's order, Fitzgerald was ultimately terminated by Defense Secretary Melvin Laird.

+Fitzgerald filed a civil lawsuit against Nixon and other government officials.
+Nixon contended that as president he enjoyed immunity for actions he took while in office.
+The trial court and the appellate court rejected Nixon's claim.
+Nixon appealed to the United States Supreme Court, which ruled in Nixon v.
+Fitzgerald (1982) that the president is entitled to absolute immunity from legal liability for civil damages based on his official acts.
+The Court, however, emphasized that the president is not necessarily immune from criminal charges stemming from his official or unofficial acts while he is in office.
+The Court found that "the President's absolute immunity extends to all acts within the 'outer perimeter' of his duties of office."
+The Fitzgerald decision was cited in 2024 during Supreme Court oral arguments by attorneys for former president Donald Trump, who asserted absolute immunity from criminal prosecution for actions he undertook while president.

 Because of his candor and commitment to the truth, Fitzgerald was a driving force for whistleblower protections.
 Fitzgerald continued to fight a four-decade-long campaign against fraud, waste, and abuse within the department.
 On page 108 in his book The Pentagonists, he states that "The Carter Reform Act -- or, as many people I knew called it, the Carter Deform Act -- was a reckless reversal of governmental progress since 1883, and promised some dire developments."